 3. Reduce clutter, especially in bedrooms and baby’s nursery where many hours are spent.
 That’s less “stuff” to dust, less potential off-gassing, and less build-up of toxicities.

 4. Leave shoes at the door of your home.
-Wearing them around the house tracks in chemicals which you breath in and your children play on.
+Wearing them around the house tracks in chemicals which you breathe in and your children play on.
 Yuck!

 5. Keep your home pest free by emptying garbages, wiping counters, and storing food in tightly sealed (glass or stainless steel) containers.